-This Security Target defines the security objectives and requirements for the Electronic Health Card Terminal (eHCT) ORGA 6141 online based on the regulations for the German healthcare system.
+This Security Target defines the security objectives and requirements for the Electronic Health Card Terminal (eHCT) ORGA 6141 online based on the regulations for the German healthcare (GHC) system.
+Furthermore the TOE can be irreversibly configured to be used as a secure PIN entry device controlled by a Signature Application Component (SAC).